matboc/500lines/crawler/crawler.markdown

 Exception: my error
 ```

-This is much more useful!
+This is much more useful.
 The stack trace shows `caller_fn` was delegating to `gen_fn` when it threw the error.
 Even more comforting, we can wrap the call to a sub-coroutine in an exception handler, the same is with normal subroutines:

 ```python
 >>> def gen_fn():